Construction Project

 You can view a high resolution version of the site layout map here.

-Construction Timeline
+Construction timeline

-To receive free text updates, please email your name, address and mobile number to clo@energia.ie and include DRUMLINS in the subject line.
+To receive free text wind farm updates, please email your name, address and mobile number to clo@energia.ie and include DRUMLINS in the subject line.
 Each text received will allow you to unsubscribe.
 For details on how we collect, store, secure and process personal data, please read the Energia Group Privacy Statement.

 Part of the wind farm construction works include permanent upgrades to the L62012 and L62013 local roads.